zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-google.md

 The sin that is not committed cleanses itself.
 Purity and impurity are separate from each other Cleans.
 One does not clean the other.
 And so is the other It cannot be redeemed.
-"The Blessed One himself said," Brahmana, In the same way, Nirvana exists.
-There is a path to Nirvana.
+"The Blessed One himself said," Brahmana, In the same way, Nibbana exists.
+There is a path to Nibbana.
 Congratulations I'm the doer.
 But I do not know
-In fact, some of my disciples are looking forward to Nirvana.
+In fact, some of my disciples are looking forward to Nibbana.
 Some do not expect.
 Brahmana, what am I doing here, Brahman is the one who declares the true path.
 The Buddha himself tells the way.
 Himself Pilipadinnahu Mideth.
 Even so, owning one is still beyond the reach of the average person.